python/cpython/Doc/library/signal.rst

 .. data:: CTRL_BREAK_EVENT

-   The signal corresponding to the CTRL+BREAK keystroke event.
+   The signal corresponding to the :kbd:`Ctrl+Break` keystroke event.
 This signal can only be used with :func:`os.kill`.

    Availability: Windows.